Satellite downlink scheduling problem: A case study: Experimental Study

 The columns of Tables~\ref{tab:comparison_low} and~\ref{tab:comparison_high} are as follows (from left to right): the instance name, the number of downlink requests $|V|$, the number of urgent requests, the time given to each of our algorithms, the number of unscheduled (urgent/total) requests for each of the algorithms, the average tardiness of the urgent requests for each of the algorithms, and the overall average tardiness for each of the algorithms.
 The tardiness of a request $j$ is measured as $S_j - \tau_j$, where $\tau_j$ is the earliest time $j$ can be downlinked subject to no other downlinks are scheduled.

 It follows from the results of our computational experiments that the low-density instances are relatively easy to solve.
 Observe that each of our algorithms (GRASP, EC, SA and TS) scheduled all the requests and achieved 0.0~seconds urgent request tardiness for each instance.
-In terms of the overall average tardiness, the SA algorithm is the winner.
+In terms of the overall average tardiness, the GRASP and the SA algorithms are the winners.

 The high-density instances are much harder to solve.
 Each of the algorithms left several requests unscheduled for each of the instances.
 In terms of urgent requests, all our algorithms performed very similarly.
-In terms of overall performance, SA and EC were the leaders, followed by GRASP\@.
+In terms of overall performance, SA and EC are the leaders, followed by GRASP\@.

 Our algorithms clearly outperformed the H-R solutions.
 For the low-density instances, the H-R solutions left, on average, one unscheduled request while all of our algorithms managed to schedule all the requests.
 For the high-density instances, the H-R solutions left, on average, 98.2 requests unscheduled, which is more than twice compared to any of our algorithms.
 Our best algorithms also significantly decreased the average tardiness (both overall and for urgent requests) compared to the H-R solutions.